shehio/Project-Nash/README.md

 This Repo is merely educational, although I mean to improve it since my skills have developed over time.

 #### What is some code in this repo?
-- Obtain Nash Equilibria for simultaneous/sequential games.
+- Nash Equilibrium for simultaneous/sequential games.
-- Simplistic montecarlo simulations
+- Monte Carlo simulations
-- Time series analysis
 - Simplex
 - Minimax
+- Time series analysis

 #### What is the philosophy of this repo?
 Since all the code in this repo is for education and fulfillment purposes, I prefer clarity to unnecessary optimizations.